k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/01_Fabric_7.xx_Installation_intro.md

 #### File System Requisites

-The following File Server volumes must be made available:
+The following file server volumes must be made available:

 -   Volume of 50G **/opt/apps/fabric/** will also be used as the home directory for a **Fabric** user (owned by the Fabric user)